Fiction

 “Can’t justify the dread.”

-Not yet confident enough to show his lyrics to anyone else, to him they seemed only to recite the verbiage surrounding the feelings.
-They didn’t make you feel the feelings.
-Lyrics had to take you someplace.
-Sometimes his displeasure with his lyrics made him worry that running this lawncare business might be the “clerk in the post office job” he would have for the rest of his life, which only increased his determination to make sure nothing got in the way of continuing to practice, practice, practice: piano, violin, voice, harmonica, guitar (it had been ukulele until his hands got big enough), and percussion.
+To him his lyrics still seemed only to recite the verbiage surrounding the feelings.
+They didn’t give you the feeling.
+Lyrics had to take you someplace, not just enable you to understand something.
+Sometimes his displeasure with his lyrics made him worry that running this lawncare business might become the “clerk in the post office job” he would have for the rest of his life, which only increased his determination to make sure nothing got in the way of continuing to practice, practice, practice: piano, violin, voice, harmonica, guitar (it had been ukulele until his hands got big enough), and percussion.

 Now he added bugle.
 America always seemed to be at war and when he turned eighteen, he was unlikely to have a college deferment.
-Maybe his singing could get him into a military chorus, but if it didn’t, would bugle-playing help?
-Instead of taking lessons with these simple instruments, like harmonica and bugle, that felt so fundamental to be able to play, he now listened to the radio and played along.
-This was brilliant.
+Maybe his singing could get him into a military chorus, but if it didn’t (after all, he wasn’t getting any choral experience), would bugle-playing help?
+Instead of taking lessons with the simple instruments, like harmonica and bugle, that felt so fundamental to be able to play, he now listened to the radio and played along.
+This had been such good advice.
 It got so he could hear a song and play it without seeing music.
-And these wind instruments did so much to help connect him to his diaphragm for singing.
-He wished he could figure out something similar to get better with lyrics, but if he didn’t, learning everything he could about instruments and voice and music he hoped would help him get somewhere anyway.
+And jam and improvise to it too.
+And these wind instruments did so much to help connect his voice to his diaphragm for singing.
+He wished he could figure out something similar to get better writing lyrics.

 “Oh testosterone